nocapro/relaycode-tui/docs/flow.todo.md

 should aware of terminal widht so know when to render as horizontal spread and vertical spread

-===
+=== DONE

 review screen

-on certain file patch failed user has options to repair or bulk repair..
+1. on certain file patch failed user has options to repair or bulk repair..
 I want on certain file patch rejected user should has options to `something` or bulk `something` so they can also get another clipboard to paste to llm and relaycode waiting for new patch for that particular.

+2. dont forget to add to debug menu for any new screen state

+3. dont forget to update readme if you have updated design

 === DONE